Uniqueness of Lp Minkowski problem in the supercritical range: Kernel Property and closedness of

-\begin{proof}[Proof of Proposition \ref{p6.2}] Part (1) is the consequence of {\it a-priori} estimate Theorem \ref{t1.5}.
+\begin{proof}[Proof of Proposition \ref{p6.2}] Part (1) is the consequence of {\it a-priori} estimate Theorem \ref{t1.5} since all solutions remain in a fixed bounded subset of $C^{2,\alpha}$ space.
 Noting that $\lambda=1-p_0\in(n+2,2n+6)$ is not an eigenvalue of linearized eigen-problem \eqref{e2.1} at $K={{\S}^n}$, we know that the kernel of the linearized equation \eqref{e4.14} at the unit sphere $K={\S}^n$ is trivial.
 Supposing that there exists a sequence of nontrivial solutions $K_j\not={\S}^n, K_j\in{\mathcal{C}}_{n,p_0},j\in{\mathbb{N}}$ of \eqref{e1.2} tends to the unit sphere $K_\infty={\S}^n$, subtracting the equation of $K_j$ with the equation of $K_\infty={\S}^n$ and then passing to the limit, we conclude the linearized equation

 have a nontrivial solution $\phi$.
 Contradiction holds for $p_0\in(-2n-5,-n-1)$.
 So, we conclude that Part (2) holds true.
 On the other hand, since the solutions of \eqref{e1.2} are not unique at $p=p_0$, Part (4) is a direct consequence of Part (3).
 We remain to show that Part (3) holds true.
 Otherwise, if \eqref{e1.2} admits a nontrivial isolated solution $K\not={\S}^n$ for $p_0$ after modulo rotations, by Lemma \ref{l6.2}, \eqref{e1.2} will admit a nontrivial solution $K'$ when $p\in\Gamma_\sigma$ and close to $p_0$.
 This contradicts with our definition of $\Gamma_\sigma$, and thus completes the proof of the proposition. \end{proof}